 We celebrate Easter in our home with a family brunch, or a dinner after church.
 This year, instead of making our traditional orange rolls, I’m making Homemade Hot Cross Buns.
 We are a family steeped in food traditions, so wish me luck!
 I’m guessing most of our family will love this recipe for Homemade Hot Cross Buns, so they won’t complain when they sink their teeth into one of these soft, sweet rolls.
 I love this recipe because it is in between the traditional dinner roll and a sweet roll.
 Sweet, without being too sweet.
 Perfect for any dinner or brunch menu.

 Hot cross buns are sweet, with a bit of spice, a few currants and topped with an icing cross.
-If you love rolls and sweet rolls, you’ll love this recipe for Homemade Hot Cross Buns.
-You may want to double or triple this recipe.
+If you love rolls and sweet rolls, you may want to double or triple this recipe.
 One recipe makes a dozen, and most people will want at least one bun.
 Homemade hot Cross Buns are a simple dough recipe, no rolling out or filling- just shape the dough with your hands and place in the pan.
 After baking, top the rolls with a simple icing and enjoy!
 Give the recipe a try early in the week so you can taste for yourself.
 If you’re like me, you’ll have a new found tradition.